Mom’s fabulous

 Now, I make the best mashed potatoes because I make them exactly the way she did.

-Her secret—I guess now it’s no longer a secret—was the addition of an onion.
+My mother’s secret—I guess now that I’m telling you, it’s no longer a secret—was the addition of an onion.
 She added a whole onion, cut up, in with the potatoes while they were boiling.
 The onion got so soft that, when the potatoes were mashed, the onion melted into the potatoes and were indiscernible.
 You wouldn’t know what it was that made them so good if you weren’t privy to the secret; you just knew they were fabulous.

 People get fancy and add things like sour cream or cream cheese to mashed potatoes.
-These are lovely additions but we never had them that way.
+These may be lovely additions and I won’t try to dissuade you from them, but we never had them that way.
 Mom kept it simple.
 But the one thing Mom NEVER did was make instant mashed potatoes from a box.
 It was unthinkable!
+I’m a purist, and while I like sour cream on baked potatoes, I prefer the simple flavor of the potatoes to shine through.
+There are a few things I might add if I want to get fancy, as you’ll see below.

 It's hard to write a recipe for these mashed potatoes.
 It’s one of those things that was done by feel—how much butter, how much milk… so be aware that the amounts I’m giving you are a guideline.
 Butter makes them rich.
 Can there be too much butter?
 That’s for you to decide.
 Milk makes them creamy.
-You want to use enough to get that silky texture without making them too loose or soupy.
+Different potatoes will absorb different amounts of butter and milk.
+You want to use enough to get that silky texture without making them too loose or soupy, so start with a generous knob of butter and a dash of milk, then mash and taste and mash and taste until they’re perfect.
 I’ll leave this in your very competent hands.

 Here's a tip—The way you cut the potatoes is important.
 I have no idea of why this makes a difference, but it really does affect the flavor and texture.
 Once the potatoes are peeled, cut them in half lengthwise.
 Do you see a seam running down the center of the cut side?
 Cut them again, along the seam.
 At that point, if they’re too big to fit into your pot you can cut them horizontally in half, one time.
 Only do that if you have to.
 And, salt the water before cooking, rather than just salting the potatoes at the end.
-That’s also important.
+That’s also important because you want salt in the potatoes rather than on the potatoes.
 Add a gentle amount—you can always add more after they’re mashed, but definitely salt the water.

 You will need:

-• A potato masher.
+A potato masher.
 This one is genius!
 It folds flat to fit tidily in a drawer.
 And it works superbly well.
+A ricer is also a possibility, although it’s not necessary.

 Here’s a guideline: